shelby/examples/apps/cross-chain-accounts/README.md

 ```

 #### Register the file on chain (transaction submission)

+> Note: To upload a file to the Shelby network, the account should hold PROTO tokens (1 PROTO for 1 upload).
+Make sure to fund your account by going to https://docs.shelby.xyz/docs/faucet

 After we have the commitment hashes of the file, we can register the file on chain by submitting a transaction.